aleenakelkar/Block-Blast/README.md

 ## Original Code
 ### Leddec file Modified from Pong Lab
+This file was modified to display the 16 bit binary value of the score into a 4 digit decimal number.
+It caps the score at 9999 and separates each digit into their own signals (thousands, hundreds, tens, ones) using division and the modulo operator.
+Then the 4 digits are packed into a 16-bit BCD word.
+Using a 15 bit counter dig is cycled through digits 0 to 3 so that only one digit is being driven at any one time.
+The data is then fed to leddec16, where the actual it reads the current dig index and picks out the right 4 bits from BCD for that digit.
 ```
 -- leddec.vhd
 -- Score display driver for Block Blast